KChavhan17/Modern-Layout/README.md

 💡 Uses CSS Grid — a modern layout

 method.

-No old float or table
+👉🏻No old float or table

 tricks needed.